 Questions to ask in the history How many different headaches types does the patient have?
 A separate history is needed for each.
-Character questions Intensity of pain?
-Nature and quality of pain?
-Site and spread of pain?
-Associated symptoms?
-Cause questions Predisposing and/or trigger factors?
-Aggravating and/or relieving factors?
-Family history of similar headache?
+Time questions Why consulting now?
+How recent in onset?
+How frequent, and what temporal pattern (episodic or daily and/or unremitting)?
+How long lasting?
+Character questions Intensity of pain?Nature and quality of pain?Site and spread of pain?Associated symptoms?
+Cause questions Predisposing and/or trigger factors?Aggravating and/or relieving factors?Family history of similar headache?
 Response questions What does the patient do during the headache?
 How much is activity (function) limited or prevented?
 What medication has been and is used, in what manner and with what effect?
 State of health between attacks Completely well, or residual or persisting symptoms?
 Concerns, anxieties, fears about recurrent attacks, and/or their cause?